weijiekoh/malvarma/README.md

 plug it into a HDMI screen, and turn it on.
 3. A mnemonic seed, private spend/view keys, and public address should automatically show up on the screen.
 Write it down and store it safely.
-4. Following a visual guide, destroy particular components of the Raspberry Pi Zero using hand tools.
+4. Following this visual guide, destroy particular components of the Raspberry Pi Zero using hand tools.

 Yes - it is a little extreme to suggest that one destroy a perfectly functional